 Even though combi boilers have built-in automatic air vents, air can still get trapped, affecting efficiency levels.
 So that gives a strong reason as to why you still bleed the radiators on a regular basis.

-Check the manual that came with your boiler for a full step-by-step guide on how to carry this out, or ask for advice from an engineer who is on the gas safe register.
+Boilers come with manuals for a full step-by-step guide on how to do this.
+Or ask for advice from an engineer who is on the gas safe register.

 When is the time for a new boiler?